HashLips/generative-art-opensource/README.md

 ];
 ```

-Then optionally, update your `format` size, ie the outputted image size, and the editionSize, which is the amount of variation outputted.
+Then optionally, update your `format` size, ie the outputted image size, and the `editionSize`, which is the amount of variation outputted.

 When your are all ready, run the following command and your outputted art will be in the `build` directory: